Losant/losant-docs/docs/experiences/walkthrough/part3.md

+---
+description: Follow along as we build a device registration API in a Losant Experience.
+---

 # Part 3 - Device Registration

 In [Part 1](/experiences/walkthrough/part1/) and [Part 2](/experiences/walkthrough/part2/) of this walkthrough, we successfully built a custom API for our lōm mobile application that allows users to register and then log in.
 In this part, we'll create a new API endpoint that allows devices to perform on-demand registration.